circonus-labs/nad/README.md

  * --configfile <string> The path to the config file to use that defines the metrics and graphs to create in Circonus.
 Look at config/illumos.json for an example.
 Required

+ * --debugdir <string> Create debug files for each script and write them to this directory.
+Optional

 Config file
 ---